Solicitors Journal

 Solicitors Journal is a legal periodical published in the United Kingdom.

 It was established in 1856.
 It was published weekly until September 2017, when it ceased publication, and has been published monthly since January 2019, when it resumed publication.

+It is a general law journal.
+It was a newspaper and was registered as a newspaper.
+From January 2019, it is a glossy magazine.

 Publishers

-The original publisher of the Solicitors Journal was the Law Newspaper Company Limited.
+The original publisher was the Law Newspaper Company Limited.

-The Solicitors Journal was formerly published by Longman Group UK Ltd. Longman Law, Tax and Finance then became FT Law & Tax, a subsidiary of Financial Times Professional Ltd and part of Pearson Professional Limited, and the Solicitors Journal was published by FT Law & Tax.
+The journal was formerly published by Longman Group UK Ltd. Longman Law, Tax and Finance then became FT Law & Tax, a subsidiary of Financial Times Professional Ltd and part of Pearson Professional Limited, and the journal was published by FT Law & Tax.
 FT Law & Tax became part of the Sweet & Maxwell Group in 1998.
-The Solictors Journal was bought from Sweet & Maxwell in November 2002 or in 2003 by Wilmington plc who published it until September 2017.
+The journal was bought from Sweet & Maxwell in November 2002 or in 2003 by Wilmington plc who published it until September 2017.
 It has been published by International In-house Counsel Journal Limited a company with a registered office in Cambridge and a principal trading address in King's Lynn, since January 2019.

-The magazine formerly had its headquarters in London.
+The journal formerly had its headquarters in London.